FuelLabs/fuel-specs/specs/protocol/abi.md

 0x00000000000000ff
 ```

-#### Bytes32
+#### B256

-`bytes32` is a fixed size byte array of length 32.
-Used for 32-byte hash digests and other 32-byte types.
+`b256` is a fixed size bit array of length 256.
+Used for 256-bit hash digests and other 256-bit types.
 It is encoded as-is.

 **Example:**